dgl/ircd_exporter/README.md

 ## Metrics exported

 ```
+# HELP irc_connected Is the exporter connected to the server?
+# TYPE irc_connected gauge
+irc_connected 1

 # HELP irc_channels Number of channels created in the IRC network.
 # TYPE irc_channels gauge
 irc_channels 42